shaun-barnard/linux-system-administration/arch-linux/package-management.md

 ### Arch Linux Package Management

 Package management in Linux refers to the process of installing, updating, configuring, and removing software packages on a Linux system.
 It involves the use of package management utilities to handle these tasks efficiently.
-In the context of Arch Linux, the primary package management utilities are **pacman** and AUR helpers such as **yay**.
+In the context of Arch Linux, the primary package management utilities are <u>pacman<u> and AUR helpers such as **yay**.

 #### Pacman